Differences Between Toll and Toll-Free Dial-In Numbers

 Here’s a question we receive quite often, so we thought we’d do a quick post to explain.
-The question is:

 “What is the difference between a toll dial-in number and a toll-free dial-in number”?

-Let’s begin by covering a toll conference dial in number.
+Let’s begin by covering a toll conference dial-in number.
 A toll number in the United States is a regular 10-digit telephone number.
-These numbers may not be free to the caller; standard long-distance charges could apply depending on the caller’s long-distance provider and plan.
+These numbers may not be free to the caller.
+Standard long-distance charges could apply depending on the caller’s long-distance provider and plan.
 If a caller has a free or unlimited long-distance plan with their telephone service provider, the call would be made at no additional cost.
 The toll dial-in numbers we provide are located in large cities where the cost for attendees to connect to them is likely minimal compared to dialing toll numbers in more rural areas like many other conferencing services offer.
-At the time of this post, clients can dial a toll conference call number in Los Angeles, San Francisco, Seattle, Chicago, Dallas, Boston, New York, Atlanta and Tampa.
+At the time of this post, clients can dial a toll conference call number in Los Angeles, San Francisco, Seattle, Chicago, Dallas, Boston, New York, Atlanta, and Tampa.

 So which conference plan is right for you, toll or toll-free?

 The right plan for you depends entirely on how you prefer for your callers to connect to your conference, as well as the budget you have to put towards your audio conferencing.
 We think its best to give our users full control over their calls and the associated cost.
 Therefore we’ve designed our conferencing service with both options available, toll and toll-free.
 Our users can choose either or both types of access numbers for their conference calls